arnavdaryani/MarketPlace-Application/README.md

 1. Login <br>
 2. Signup <br>
 3. Exit" </i><br>
-To select the option to login, type the number 1 and hit the enter key and the program will proceed. <br>
+To select the option to login, press the login button on the GUI and proceed. <br>
 All interactions with the program will be handled this way.

 <p>The program will inform you when you need to enter text.
 Please follow the instructions displayed in the GUI. <br>